nordeim/SG-Point-Of-Sale/README (v1.4).md

 ## **11. License**

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this software, but it is provided "as is" without warranty.
-See the `LICENSE` file for full details.